The Mystery of the Easter Island Heads

 How to get there?

-Because of its location, the travelers must have appropriate information and plans while traveling to Easter Island.
-There are three ways to travel to Easter Islands which are given below.
+Because of its location, travelers must have appropriate information and plans while traveling to Easter Island.
+There are three ways to travel to Easter Islands, which are below.

 - By Plane